 “It took tons of material even then to keep a comic in fresh humor.
 And writers were and are the key,” he said.

 “Your Hollywood Parade” lasted just one season but paved the way for Hope to land his own radio show for the first time.
 Wilkie remained as chief writer on “The Pepsodent Show Starring Bob Hope,” and Hope hired seven elite comedy writers.
 Together, the group was referred to as the “Dauntless Eight” and considered one of the greatest team of comedy writers ever assembled.

-It’s impossible to listen to any of those old shows and determine which jokes Wilkie contributed from the effort, but one particular gag had Wilkie’s fingerprints all over it.
+It’s impossible to listen to any of those old shows and determine which jokes were Wilkie’s, but one particular gag had Wilkie’s fingerprints all over it.
 It was written into a sketch in which show announcer Bill Goodwin tried to convince Hope that they could make good money as spies.

 BOB HOPE: Alright, Bill, I’ll go into the spy racket with you, but I’ll have to get a spy suit.

 BOB HOPE: Oh, it’s nothing.
 You just go out with a bloodhound and a black coat and vest.